- WSL

 Impressively, Gabriel Medina, Mick Fanning, Bobby Martinez, and Andy Irons all won the event twice.
 Underground tube specialists like Cory Lopez, Bruno Santos, Damien and CJ Hobgood have all taken home career highlight wins, as have Julian Wilson, Owen Wright, Miguel Pupo, Jeremy Flores, Ace Buchan, Italo Ferreira, and Jack Robinson.

-From 2000-2006, women competed at Teahupo'o, with Keala Kennelly, Melanie Redman-Carr, Chelsea Georgensoen, Rochelle Ballard, and Sofía Mulánovich taking out the event, before it was taken off tour due to "concerns about the women's safety."
+From 2000-2006, women competed at Teahupo'o, with Keala Kennelly, Melanie Redman-Carr, Chelsea Georgensoen, Rochelle Ballard, and Sofía Mulánovich taking out the event, before it was removed from the tour due to "concerns about the women's safety."

 vahine Local Wildcard Vahine Fierro became the first Tahitian to win the event in 2024. - WSL / Ed Sloane

-After decades without running women's events at Teahupo'o, the push to include women at all stops on tour, including waves of consequence, landed Tahiti back on the WSL Women's World Championship Tour in 2022, and has since become one of the most exciting events to watch on either the men's or women's side of the ‘C each year.
+After decades without running women's events at Teahupo'o, the push to include women at all stops on tour, including waves of consequence, landed Tahiti back on the WSL Women's World Championship Tour in 2022, and has since become one of the most exciting events to watch on both the men's and women's side each year.
 Californian Courtney Conlogue won in 2022, followed by Floridian goofyfoot Caroline Marks in 2023 on her way to the World Title.

-If you'd have asked surfers three decades ago ago that not only would Teahupo'o be a staple of the men's and women's World Championship Tours, but the location for surfing's inclusion into the Olympics in 2024, they'd think you were a few cards short of a full deck-that's how far surfing has come since then.
+If you'd had told the surfers three decades ago ago that not only would Teahupo'o be a staple of the men's and women's World Championship Tours, but the location for surfing's inclusion into the Olympics in 2024, they'd think you were a few cards short of a full deck-that's how far surfing has come since then.

 Learn more about Teahupo'o here.